-In the case where a group is providing free food and entertainment (restaurants, hotels, beer, pizza, etc.), there is an exception to the pre-tax rule.
+In the case where a group is providing free food and entertainment (restaurants, hotels, beer, pizza, etc.), there is an exception to the pre-tax rule on expenses.
 In these cases, 50% of the total tax amount will be charged as well.
-You still fill out the cheque req normally, with the pre-tax amount written, but the amount you will see in your accounts will be the average between the pre- and post-tax amounts.
+You still file a cheque req normally, with the pre-tax amount, but the amount you will see in your accounts will be the average between the pre- and post-tax amounts.